Polypharmacy and Deprescribing

 3) Assessment of goals of care and time needed to benefit: Based on the indication for use, the value of ongoing treatment should be reassessed in the context of the established goals of care.
 Consideration should be given to the patient’s remaining life expectancy and whether the potential benefit of continued medication outweighs the risk of immediate harm.
 For example, the appropriateness of statin use in the last year of life should be carefully evaluated.
 The ePROGNOSIS website can be used to select a validated tool to estimate the life expectancy of a patient.

 4) Identification of patient-specific risk factors for adverse drug events: Assessing patient-specific risk factors is crucial in evaluating the potential complications related to polypharmacy.
 Factors such as advanced age, frailty, number of concurrently used medications, renal and hepatic impairments, and low body mass index (BMI) should be taken into account.
 Additionally, harmful drug-specific effects and drug-disease interactions, where medication can worsen an existing medical condition or cause a new one, should be considered.
-Patients with cognitive impairment, dementia, a history of falls, substance abuse, renal impairment, and frailty require closer evaluation.
+Patients with cognitive impairment, dementia, a history of falls, substance misuse, renal impairment, and frailty require closer evaluation.

 5) Prioritized deprescribing action plan: Once it is determined that deprescribing should be conducted, medications with the most significant harm or those with negligible benefit should be prioritized for tapering off.
 During the deprescribing process it is important to monitor for discontinuation syndromes that may occur with certain medications.
 Medications commonly associated with discontinuation syndrome include alpha-blockers, antimuscarinic agents, ACEIs, benzodiazepines, diuretics, beta-blockers, PPIs, antidepressants, and antipsychotics.
 Close monitoring of signs and symptoms of discontinuation syndrome is essential.
 Common examples and signs and symptoms to monitor for each condition: Table 5.

-By following this structured approach to deprescribing, health-care professionals can ensure that the process is patient centered, considering individual goals, medication history, risk factors, and an action plan tailored to prioritize the discontinuation of medications with the most potential harm or least benefit.
+By following this structured approach to deprescribing, health care professionals can ensure that the process is patient centered, considering individual goals, medication history, risk factors, and an action plan tailored to prioritize the discontinuation of medications with the most potential harm or least benefit.

 General Principles of Deprescribing